ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

 - Recipient list
 - Sender email
 - Port
-- Timeout (in seconds): allows you to specify up to 120 seconds, the length of time Ascender may attempt connecting to the email server before giving up.
+- Timeout (in seconds): allows you to specify up to 120 seconds, the length of time climber may attempt connecting to the email server before giving up.

 .. image:: ../common/images/notification-template-email.png
    :alt: Email notification template